germal/OpenCVB/README.md

 16. The last algorithm to execute is automatically run when starting OpenCVB.
     There is only a “Pause” button, no “Stop” button.
 When developing, a crashing algorithm has only to be renamed to allow OpenCVB to come back up.
-    When the last algorithm is not found, the first algorithm is run.
+    When the last algorithm is not found, the first algorithm in the algorithm list is run.

 17. Regression tests run every algorithm with all resolutions and with each available camera.
 Setting the algorithm group to “\<non-Python\>” will run